wendell-sr/cb_lab_dados/README.md

 |— docker-compose.yml          # Configuração do Docker Compose
 |— Dockerfile                  # Configuração do container Docker
 |— README.md                   # Documentação do projeto
+|— respostas_do_desafio.md     # Respostas as perguntas presentes no documento do desafio
 ```

 ---